 - Budget: Agree a budget for gifts with your family and stick to it.
 Think thoughtful gifts, not expensive.

-- Shopping: Shop online as much as possible to avoid the queues and stress of busy malls.
+- Shopping: Shop local wherever possible.
+Shop online as much as you can to avoid the queues and stress of busy malls.
+Small businesses and local sellers often have an online presence too.

 - Giving: Choose to gift experiences instead of things – less to wrap and less clutter for the recipient.
 You could consider meals out, gift vouchers, memberships and tickets to events – or homemade vouchers for a service that you can offer such as babysitting, or sharing a talent.